pali101/fws-payments/README.md

 ### 2. Operator Approval

-Before using a service, the client must approve the service's contract as an operator:
+Before using a service, the client must approve the service's contract as an operator.
+This can be done in two ways:

+#### Option A: Separate Operator Approval

+If you've already deposited funds, you can approve operators separately:

 ```solidity
 // Client approves a service contract as an operator